viictoo/OctAPI/README.md

 - **Jump to Code** – Clicking a route takes you directly to the exact line where it's defined.
 - **Quick Copy with Prefixing** – Hover over a route to reveal a copy button, with an option to specify a route prefix.
 - **Flexible Organization** – Toggle between grouping by basepath or HTTP method.
-- **Visual Enhancements** – Routes include distinct icons and colors, including special styling for `PATCH` routes.
+- **Visual Enhancements** – Routes feature distinct icons and colors for improved clarity and organization.
 - **Native Sidebar Integration** – View all detected routes directly in VS Code’s sidebar.
 - **Favorite Routes Management** – Star and persistently favorite frequently used routes, with an option to clear all favorites via a dedicated command.
 - **Postman Export Command** – Export API routes as an importable Postman JSON collection, complete with method, full path, and path parameters, organized in appropriate subfolders.